How to Save Images with GroupDocs.Parser for Java

 Extract Images from Document

-Overview: Use GroupDocs.Parser to extract all images from a document.
+Overview: Use GroupDocs.Parser to pull every image out of a document.

 Step 1: Import Necessary Packages